Tradeline Eligibility Criteria Explained

 We’ve found that buyers who review the tradeline eligibility criteria in advance tend to experience smoother reporting and fewer delays.
 For example, even something as simple as an outdated address or a freeze on your credit file can block a tradeline from posting—even if the card itself is perfect.
 That’s why we encourage all buyers to double-check their profiles for common reporting flags before placing an order.

 In most cases, buyers with clean, active credit files and no recent removals from the same issuer will qualify without issue.
 However, if you’ve been removed from a card within the last few months or have a dormant profile, our team may suggest a custom timeline or a different approach.
-These steps aren’t meant to exclude you—they’re meant to protect your investment and increase the chances of success.
+These steps aren’t meant to exclude you—they’re designed to align with our internal tradeline eligibility criteria to protect your investment and increase the chances of success.

 At Tradeline Score, we believe clarity around tradeline eligibility criteria helps buyers avoid wasted time and unnecessary risk.
-Whether you’re new to tradelines or returning for another round, we’re here to make sure every order is aligned with your goals—and set up to post accurately and on time.
+Whether you’re new to tradelines or returning for another round, we’re here to ensure every order meets the right eligibility benchmarks for tradelines—so it’s aligned with your goals and set up to post accurately and on time.

 What Makes a Tradeline Eligible